 Trucks Trains Barges/coasters Vessels

-Sampling point Representative san nple should be ta iken at loading or u nloading of the
+Compling point Representative sar nple should be ta ken at loading or u nloading of the

-Sumpling point transport means
+Sampling point transport means 8

-Batchmax size 1000 mt 1500 mt 1 final samples 1final samples
+Batchmax size 1000 mt 1 final sample 1 final samples 1final samples

-Minimum F per barge per hold
+Datcilliax Size 1000 IIIt per train per barge per hold

+Minimum 5

-Minimum 5 incremental samples
+incremental samples

 per truck when

 weight of truck <15

 mt.
 Minimum

-Minimum number of incremental samples 8 incremental
+8 incremental

-samples per truck making up
+Minimum number of samples per truck / tonnage making up

-when truck weight 100 + V the sam pled
+incremental samples when truck weight 100 . the sam

 >15 mt.
+100 + V

-A minimum of 40 incremental samples
+A minimum of 40

+incremental samples

 should be taken per

 parcel of various

 trucks.

-Weight of each May 1 kg
+Weight of each Max 1 kg

-incremental sample Max 1 kg
+incremental sample

-Minimum bulk Min 4 kg
+Minimum bulk

-aggregate sample per
+aggregate sample per Min 4 kg

 lot

-Aggregate sample can be representatively reduced to at least 4kg to be fully grinded by the laboratory and well homogenized before extraction of
+Aggregate sample can be representatively reduced to at least 4kg to be

+fully grinded by the la -

-Final sample to be analysed the sample for the analysis (at least 500 grams).
+Final sample to be the sam ple for the analys sis (at least 500 gra ms).

+analysed (Decommonded volume is 10 kg which would lead to less false as actives

-(Recommended volume is 10kg which would lead to less false negatives
+(Recommended volume is 10 kg which would lead to less false negatives

 and positives)

--

 Sample for the The sample for the analysis is prepared from the final sample.
+The remains

-The remains of the final sample have to be retained for re-analysis
+analysis of the final sample have to be retained for re-analysis

-analysis

 Analyses To be done by laboratory accredited according ISO 17025

-Sampling To be done by an inspection company accredited according to ISO 17020 or
+Sampling 9 To be done by an inspection company accredited according to ISO 17020 or

-Samhinik according an ISO 9001 certified + GAFTA approved body
+Sampling according an ISO 9001 certified + GAFTA approved body

-&lt;sup>7Analyses done before loading will be accepted as long as sampling/analyses has been done no more than three months prior to the loading operation
+8Analyses done before loading will be accepted as long as sampling/analyses has been done no more than three months prior to the loading operation

-&lt;sup>8 The use of an accredited sampler for road transport is not required if a batch of maize has already been analysed (original batch).
+9 The use of an accredited sampler for road transport is not required if a batch of maize has already been analysed (original batch).
 The batch is not required to be analysed again if the following requirements are met in a demonstrable manner: